manuel-uberti/manuel-uberti.github.io/about.md

 Aside from computing, I love cinema and sometimes write about it on my other
 blog: [Films in Words](https://filmsinwords.wordpress.com/).
-Avid reader and music listener, I consider a cup of tea the supreme relief.
+Avid reader and music listener, I consider a cup of tea to be the supreme relief.